TortoiseWolfe/wordpress-dev/README.md

 - Check if all the required scripts exist and are executable
 - Test the Next.js frontend creation script
+- Verify that Storybook is properly set up
+- Check that component tests are created correctly
 - Verify that the theme creation process works
 - Validate the created files and directories